Save big (up to $1,875) on small business tools with our free membership, business.com+

 Decor

-Color plays a starring role in your restaurant’s decor, setting the mood and influencing customers’ dining experience.
-White walls are a popular base for their clean and airy feel, but don’t be afraid to add decorative accents that add interest and variety.
-Try vibrant artwork that reflects your brand identity, cheerful potted plants that add a touch of nature or unique decorative pieces that tie into your color scheme.
-Remember, color isn’t about overwhelming the space — it’s about using accents to tell your restaurant’s story and create a memorable atmosphere.
+White walls are a popular base for their clean, airy feel, but don’t be afraid to layer in decorative elements that add depth and personality.
+Add personality with artwork that reflects your brand image, a few cheerful plants that bring in nature, or a standout piece that ties your color palette together.
+Remember, color isn’t about covering every surface: It’s about using thoughtful accents to tell your restaurant’s story and create an atmosphere guests remember.

 TipBottom line